Points of Interest

 McDowell Battlefield - Civil War site, Monterey - County Seat, Blue Grass Valley - Spectacular scenery in a farming environment, Virginia Trout Company, Maple Sugar Orchards, Highland Wildlife Management Area, George Washington National Forest.

 Visitors come to Highland County to enjoy outdoor recreational activities.
 Special attractions include the Highland Maple Festival held each March, the McDowell Battlefield and peak foliage colors in autumn.
-The Highland Maple Festival takes visitors back to earlier days when trees where opened and sugar water was boiled down to make syrup.
+The Highland Maple Festival takes visitors back to earlier days when trees were opened and sugar water was boiled down to make syrup.
 Maple Sugar camps throughout the county welcome visitors to view the process of syrup making.

 Highland County's climate consists of moderately cold winters and comfortable cool summers.
 The normal average temperature is 47.6 degrees fahrenheit with summer temperatures averaging 70-80 degrees.
 The average annual precipitation is 42 inches.